 In the world of the muzzle brake, conventional wisdom is that bigger is better.
 The more surface area you give the device, the more recoil-reducing force at work.
-But there has to be a point at which there’s a diminishing return — a point where adding more material doesn’t reduce more recoil, it just weighs you down.
+But there has to be a point at which there’s a diminishing return — a point where adding more material doesn’t reduce more recoil from ammo, it just weighs you down.
 It looks like the standard A2 size might just be that point of diminishing return.

 The muzzle brake portion of the device consists of two chambers, the first one larger than the second, where the expanding gasses act on the brake to push the gun forward.
 It’s a tried and tested design, one that’s common with a lot of other muzzle brakes.
 But while that part of the design is common, the second part isn’t.

-Along the top of the device are a series of slits that allow the gasses to escape upwards.
+Along the top of the stainless-steel-construction device are a series of slits that allow the gasses to escape upwards.
 It provides an unequal redirection of force, with a net downward effect on the muzzle.
 The overall impact is that it provides a ton of downward force to keep the muzzle under control and keep it from climbing unnecessarily.

 The overall package mimics the A2 flash hider in form as well as size, with the customary rings on the bottom of the device.
-It allows you to use a fast attach silencer (if configured for the A2 mount) if the desire grabs you, or any other of a number of funky muzzle devices like golf ball launchers and such.
+It allows you to use a fast-attach silencer (if configured for the A2 mount) if the desire grabs you, or any other of a number of funky muzzle devices like golf ball launchers and such.
 In short, while it’s a new muzzle device, it gives you the ability to use all of the old gear as if you still had that A2 flash hider.

 The real question, however, is whether it really works — and the answer is yes.

-To be fair, putting it on a 9″ AR-15 might not have been the smartest idea if I wanted to keep it quiet.
+To be fair, putting it on a 9-inch AR-15 SBR might not have been the smartest idea if I wanted to keep it quiet.
 And the 40-round magazine just looks…ridiculous.
 But the fact of the matter is that it works really, really well to reduce felt recoil and muzzle climb.
 Myth confirmed.